scrabbletank/farhome-rules/rulesdoc.md

 - **Starting Wounds:** 3
 - **Move/Sprint:** 4/2
-- **Attribute Bonuses:** +1 Charisma, +1 willpower, -1 strength
+- **Attribute Bonuses:** +1 charisma, +1 willpower, -1 strength
 - **Lifespan:** 150 years

 ##### Devil Blood

 You take no penalties when in dim light, and only add 1 bad die in total darkness.
-While not in sunlight you can reroll 1 die when making Charisma skill challenges.
+While not in sunlight you can reroll 1 die when making charisma skill challenges.

 ___
 #### Sylvan